ibm-maximo-dev/maximo-swift-restclient/README.md

 The resulting set now contains PO Lines 2, 3 and 4.

-- So if we use the merge() API method instead - the only difference is that PO Line 1 is not be deleted and remains on the POLINE set.
+- So if you use the merge() API method instead - the only difference is that PO Line 1 is not be deleted and remains on the POLINE set.

 Hence, the PO object now contains PO lines 1, 2, 3 and 4.

-#### Update the POLINE in the Purchase Order
+#### Update the POLINE in the purchase order

-In this section, we create and add a new PO Line to the Purchase Order, and then call the update() API method for the PO object to either: update the existing PO Line or replace the existing PO Line by the a new one.
+In this section, you create and add a new PO Line to the purchase order, and then call the update() API method for the PO object to either: update the existing PO Line or replace the existing PO Line by the a new one.

 If the POLINE is matched, Maximo updates the existing <i>poline</i> with the new array.</br>
 If the POLINE is not matched, Maximo deletes the existing <i>poline</i> array and creates a new one with the new array.